First Nation Land Management Resource Centre

 • Detailing the survey plan process;

-• Determining the various stakeholders and their specific role’s in the process;
+• Determining the various stakeholders and their specific roles in the process;

 • Reviewing and explaining the survey plan;